tksfz/pronto/README.md

 ## Status

 This is an early release to demonstrate the general idea.
+There are still a lot of rough edges.
 The API _will_ change.

 ## Contact